VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

   describing how it works, what decisions were made during its development, and what trade-offs were considered.

-This written guidance is itself split into two distinct sections that you can read independently: a description of the journey we took as we learned about CQRS, and a collection of CQRS reference materials.
-The map in Figure 1 illustrates the relationship between the two sections: a journey with some defined stopping points that enables us to explore a space.
+This written guidance is itself split into three distinct sections that you can read independently: a description of the journey we took as we learned about CQRS, and a collection of CQRS reference materials, and a collection of case studies that describe the experiences other teams have had with the CQRS pattern.
+The map in Figure 1 illustrates the relationship between the first two sections: a journey with some defined stopping points that enables us to explore a space.

 ![Figure 1][fig1]